vufind-org/learning-vufind-book/source/05-understanding_solr.rst

 ______________

 “Munging” is a slang term for data manipulation, often implying a somewhat crude or rudimentary approach.
 When working with Solr, it is usually a good idea to let Solr do most of the data manipulation.
-However, there are rare occasions where it may be useful to have VuFind manipulate user input before submitting it to Solr.
+However, there are rare occasions where it may be useful to have VuFind® manipulate user input before submitting it to Solr.
 For these situations, the searchspecs.yaml “munging” system exists.

 This is probably best explained with another example: